npapp-dev/mycoinapp/README.md

 # mycoinapp
-Simple application to show cryptocurrency prices using coingecko api.
+Simple application to show cryptocurrency prices using coingecko api, and exchange rates using api.exchangerate.host.

 Created for hobby reasons and to learn about Flutter.